hdShang/arxiv-daily/docs/cs-RO/2025-09-10/papers/250908522v2-robomatch-a-unified-mobile-manipulation-teleoperation-platform-with-.md

 ---
 layout: default
-title: RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks
+title: "RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks"
 ---

 # RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks